-- Conducting needs assessment to identify resources, needs, and gaps in services for emergency response for infants and young children in Tennessee.
+- Conducting needs assessment to identify resources, needs, and gaps in services for children with differing abilities.

-- Identifying training and/or experts in the field of training for emergency response for infants and young children and coordinating with Learning & Development Team.
+- Identifying trainings and/or experts in the field of training for inclusion of children with differing abilities.

 - Development of resources and tools for IECMH workforce and our partners to support their work and service to all young children.

-- Work with marketing and communications team for development and sharing of communications regarding the awareness and promotion of healthy social and emotional emergency response.
+- Work with marketing and communications team for development and sharing of communications regarding inclusion posts and awareness.

-- Facilitate training throughout the state related to emergency response for professionals serving infants and young children.
+- Facilitate training throughout the state related to inclusion.

 - Serve as the AIMHiTN representative at local, regional, and statewide meetings.

-- Implement and distribute surveys and other methods of gathering data to conduct needs assessment of resources, needs, and gaps for emergency response for infants and young children in TN.
+- Implement and distribute survey and other methods of gathering data to conduct needs assessment of resources, needs, and gaps for inclusive early childhood services in TN.

-- Collaborate with community partners and stakeholders to provide training and technical assistance to provide healthy social and emotional responses to emergencies.
+- Collaborate with community partners and stakeholders to provide training and technical assistance to provide inclusive services and to implement the EP toolkit.